 ALTCS Eligibility Requirements

-ALTCS applicants must undergo an in-person screening process called the Pre-Admission Screen (PAS), that is point-based and is how ALTCS determines medical eligibility.
+To qualify for ALTCS, applicants must undergo an in-person screening process called the Pre-Admission Screen (PAS), that is point-based and is how ALTCS determines medical eligibility.
 You’ll have an examination during the screening process, and your overall health will be reviewed.
 Your Activities of Daily Living (ADLs) will be assessed.
 Some examples of ADLs are bathing, dressing, using the toilet, transferring (to or from bed or chair) and eating.

 ALTCS then assigns a numerical score based on the results of the PAS and your medical records.
-Applicants do not frequently have difficulty meeting the medical requirements, so long as the ALTCS feels they need daily assistance.
+Applicants do not frequently have difficulty meeting the medical requirements, so long as ALTCS feels they need daily assistance.
 A diagnosis of Alzheimer’s or other forms of dementia gives extra consideration for eligibility.

 Financial Eligibility Requirements

-Many people struggle with this portion of the ALTCS application.
-This is one of the reasons why it is helpful to have a Phoenix Medicaid attorney assist you with your application.
+Many people struggle with the qualification portion of the ALTCS application.
+This is one of the reasons why it is helpful to have an experienced Phoenix Medicaid attorney assist you with your application.

 Does My Income Affect My ALTCS Eligibility?

-Income affects an applicant’s eligibility, as single and married applicants cannot exceed the limit.
+Income affects an applicant’s eligibility, as single and married applicants cannot exceed their respective monthly income limits.

 Using a Miller Trust (also known as an income Only Trust) are often used to solve the problem of income over the limits.
 You assign your right to receive Social Security and other income to the trust.
 This can help solve the issue of excess income so that you can qualify for ALTCS.

-Miller Trusts can be difficult to set up, but a qualified Medicaid planning attorney can assist.
+Miller Trusts or Income Only Trusts can be difficult to set up, but a qualified Medicaid planning attorney can assist.

 Contact Our Gilbert Medicaid Planning Attorneys for a Consultation

-Strategies to Help You Qualify for ALTCS in AZ
+Strategies to Help You Qualify for ALTCS in Arizona